 Rehabilitation and Recovery

 However high a standard of care you receive, your body will need to heal after surgery and orthopaedic surgery is no exception; in fact, often it can take longer as the surgery tends to be more open and invasive.
-You can help this process by following the guidelines given to you by your specialist, looking after yourself and doing the exercises that you have been given, but there are many other factors too.
+You can help this process by following the guidelines given to you by your specialist, looking after yourself and doing the exercises that you have been given.

 How long will it take to recover?

-Below is a video on Anterior Cruciate Ligament Reconstruction performed by Mr Chan Jeer one week after surgery.
+Below is a video of an Anterior Cruciate Ligament Reconstruction performed by Mr Chan Jeer one week after surgery.